Um Bongo: History

 Um Bongo was first created in 1983, originally in Milnthorpe, Cumbria.
 It was originally sold under the Libby's brand, which at the time belonged to Nestlé who had acquired Libby's fruit juices.
 Nestlé licensed the Um Bongo brand (still under the Libby's name) to Gerber Foods Soft Drinks Ltd in the UK and Republic of Ireland.
 In the United Kingdom, Gerber Juice Company Limited packaged the drink until 2017 at their plant in Somerset.
 Gerber Foods Soft Drinks was dissolved as a company in 2017.

 In 1986, Libby's removed all artificial colouring, sweeteners and preservatives from Um Bongo, replacing them with natural colouring.
 Citric acid was also taken out and replaced with lemon juice.
 Since 2011, citric acid has again been in use.

 Nestlé launched the Um Bongo brand in Portugal in 1988, running a Portuguese version of the TV advertisement, using the slogan Um Bongo, O bom sabor da selva ("Um Bongo, The great flavour of the jungle").
 Portuguese company Compal acquired the "Um Bongo" brand from Nestlé by 2003.

 Compal merged with Sumol in 2009.
 The company launched Um Bongo 100% Fruit in 2010 and a themed toy collection named Um Bongo e o bom coração da selva ("Um Bongo and the great heart of the jungle") in 2011.

 In 2013, after UK Independence Party MEP Godfrey Bloom made remarks about "Bongo Bongo Land", the Um Bongo website received a surge in traffic, despite the company stating that they had no political affiliations.

 UK formula change

 In the late 1990s, parents complained about the amount of sugar and artificial flavourings in many children's fruit drinks, which resulted in new regulations.
-The Um Bongo formula was changed around 2003 or 2004 to comply with the new rules.
+The Um Bongo formula was changed around 2003 or 2004 to comply with new regulations.
 Most of the original ingredients were removed, with the drink being re-branded as "Um Bongo-100% juice", containing only bananas, orange and pineapple.
 In comparison, the original also contained apple, lemon, passion fruit, mandarin, apricot, guava and mango flavours.
-New packaging for the product was also introduced by 2007, removing much reference to the Congo.
+New packaging for the product was also introduced by 2007, removing much reference to the Congo Basin area.